-Editor's note: This article was originally published on August 13, 2013; it was updated on March 10, 2014 to reflect the latest information three years since the start of the Syrian conflict.
+Editor's note: This article was originally published August 13, 2013; it was updated October 23, 2017 to reflect the latest information.

 When did the crisis start?